Nonconcave Robust Utility Maximization under Projective Determinacy

-\TITLE{\begin{LARGE}Nonconcave Robust Utility Maximization under Projective Determinacy\end{LARGE}}
+\TITLE{\begin{LARGE} Nonconcave Robust Utility Maximization under Projective Determinacy\end{LARGE}}

-\ARTICLEAUTHORS{ \AUTHOR{Laurence Carassus} \AFF{ Laboratoire de Mathématiques de Reims, UMR9008 CNRS and Université de Reims Champagne-Ardenne, France \EMAIL{laurence.carassus@univ-reims.fr}} \AUTHOR{Massinissa Ferhoune} \AFF{Laboratoire de Mathématiques de Reims, UMR9008 CNRS and Université de Reims Champagne-Ardenne, France, \EMAIL{fmassinissa@free.fr}} } \ABSTRACT{We study a robust utility maximization problem in a general discrete-time frictionless market.
-The investor is assumed to have a random, nonconcave and nondecreasing utility function, which may or may not be finite on the whole real-line.
-She also faces model ambiguity on her beliefs about the market, which is modeled through a set of priors.
-We prove, using only primal methods, the existence of an optimal investment strategy when the utility function is also upper-semicontinuous.
-For that, we introduce the new notion of projectively measurable functions.
-We show basic properties of these functions as stability under sums, differences, products, suprema, infima and compositions but also assuming the set-theoretical axiom of Projective Determinacy (PD) stability under integration and existence of $\epsilon$-optimal selectors.
-We consider projectively measurable random utility function and price process and assume that the graphs of the sets of local priors are projective sets.
-Our other assumptions are stated on a prior-by-prior basis and correspond to generally accepted assumptions in the literature on markets without ambiguity.}
+\ARTICLEAUTHORS{ \AUTHOR{Laurence Carassus} \AFF{ MICS, Centrale-Sup\'{e}lec, Universit\'{e} Paris-Saclay, France \EMAIL{laurence.carassus@centralesupelec.fr}} \AUTHOR{Massinissa Ferhoune} \AFF{LMR, UMR9008 CNRS and Universit\'{e} de Reims Champagne-Ardenne, France, \EMAIL{fmassinissa@free.fr}} } \ABSTRACT{We study a general robust utility maximization problem in a discrete-time frictionless market.
+The investor is assumed to have a possibly infinite, random, nonconcave, and nondecreasing utility function defined on the whole real line.
+She also faces model ambiguity on her beliefs about the market, which is modelled through a set of priors.
+We assume that the utility and the prices are projective functions of the path, while the graphs of the local priors are projective sets.
+Our other assumptions are stated on a prior-by-prior basis and correspond to generally accepted assumptions in the literature on markets without ambiguity.
+Under the set-theoretic axiom of Projective Determinacy (PD), our main result is the existence of an optimal investment strategy when the utility function is also upper-semicontinuous.
+We further provide several counterexamples justifying our assumptions. }

 \KEYWORDS{optimal investment; nondominated Knightian uncertainty; (PD) axiom ; Projective sets} \MSCCLASS{Primary: 91B16, 91G80, 54H05, 28B20, 60A10, 93E20}